shirok/Gauche-makiki/README.md

 ## Examples

-The [examples](examples/) directory contains some simple server scripts, each one shows how to implement a specific fuctionality.
+The [examples](examples/) directory contains some simple server scripts, each one shows how to implement a specific functionality.